MerginMaps/docs/src/manage/synchronisation.md

 ### Conflicted copy
 Input does not support changing of the data schema.
 So, if you delete or add columns to your survey layer or change the data type of a field, Input cannot detect the change.
 Therefore, it is always recommended to stick with the same attribute table structure once you have set up your survey layer.

-If you need to change the data schema, [](./modify-attribute-table/index.md)
+If you need to change the data schema, [see how to deploy a revised project properly](./deploy-new-project/).

 <!-- TODO: example when that happens (change of database schema) -->